-The Company's Board recognise the importance of attracting, retaining and motivating employees to deliver PRS's purpose, vision and long-term success.
-The health, safety and support for our employees' mental health and wellbeing remains a priority.
-Quarterly and annual health and safety reports are received by the Board.
-A key strategic imperative reviewed is to build a high performing and engaged team and the CEO updates the Board on employee engagement at its meetings.
-PRS's annual employee engagement score increased to 85% in 2023 from 82% the previous year where, apart from hybrid working, there was improvement across all categories.
+The Company's Board recognises the importance of attracting, retaining and motivating employees to deliver PRS's purpose, vision and long term success and health, safety and support for mental health and wellbeing is a priority.
+A key strategic imperative reviewed is to build a high performing and engaged team and the CEO updates the Members' Council on employee engagement at its meetings.
+PRS's annual employee engagement score declined slightly to 84%, although remained two percent above the target of 82%.

-The Company's Board supported the move to a new office hub in late 2021 which created a vibrant and collaborative space for employees and allowed for flexible ways of working.
+The Members' Council and PRS for Music Board supported the move to a new office hub in late 2021 creating a vibrant and collaborative space and supporting flexible ways of working.
 A further 18,000 square feet opened in November 2022 divided into various behavioural zones to take account of the differing ways in which people work.
-The delivery of the PRS property strategy reduced the previous estate by 44% and has realised around a million pounds a year in savings for our members.
-Great consideration is given to encouraging and improving physical attendance in the office with initiatives such as making fresh fruit freely available.
-Corporate engagement groups have been established for 2024 to look at hybrid working and balance to improve attendance rates and also inappropriate behaviour ensuring psychological safety of our employees with progress reported back to the PfM Board and Members' Council in the monthly CEO report.
+Great consideration is given to encouraging and improving physical attendance in the HUB office with initiatives including post-Headliners socials.
+There was also a successful implementation (99% against a target of >95%) of a mandated 2 days a week in the office for all employees.
+A corporate engagement group established for 2024 (to look at hybrid working and balance) delivered a series of comprehensive recommendations and measures to further enhance the 'at-work' employee experience.

-The CEO holds monthly all-staff briefings and PRS for Music has an active employee forum and provides a strong and varied programme of engagement and well-being activities for employees and is particularly mindful of cost of living pressures.
-An all employee Conference was held in January 2023 which focused on reinforcing PRS' vision for its Five Year Plan with key themes of intrapreneurship and innovation.

-The Company also engages with employee representatives as appropriate and is supported by its own branch of Unite (the largest union in the UK).
+PRS holds monthly all-staff briefings led by the CEO, has an active employee forum and provides a strong and varied programme of engagement and well-being activities and is particularly mindful of cost of living pressures.
+A PRS Team Conference was held in April 2024 which focused on reinforcing PRS' vision for its Five Year Plan with key themes of change and innovation.
+PRS also engages with employee representatives as appropriate and is supported by its own branch of Unite (the largest union in the UK).
+These meetings are held to provide a forum to share information on matters of concern to them.